sardine-ai/errmsg/README.md

 For instance, instead of
-`Key: 'request.UserID' Error:Field validation for 'UserID' failed on the 'required' tag` (error message from go-playground/validator), this library would say `"UserID" is a required field`.
+`Key: 'request.UserID' Error:Field validation for 'UserID' failed on the 'required' tag` (error message from go-playground/validator), this library would say `'UserID' is a required field`.

-Or instead of `json: cannot unmarshal string into Go struct field birthday.birthday.month of type int8` (error message from json pkg) this library says `"birthday.month" should be integer but received string`.
+Or instead of `json: cannot unmarshal string into Go struct field birthday.birthday.month of type int8` (error message from json pkg) this library says `'birthday.month' should be integer but received string`.

 ### Usage